Mania: Meaning, Causes, Signs, Symptoms & Treatments

 Stage 1: Hypomania

 Hypomania is the most deceptive stage because the person can feel very energetic and full of life during this phase.
-They might feel very creative and productive, however, Ms. Lovleena warns that in hypomania, depressive episodes are guaranteed to follow.
+They might feel very creative and productive; however, Ms. Lovleena warns that in hypomania, depressive episodes are guaranteed to follow.
 There is no full-blown mania at this stage, but if the person stops adhering to treatment because they feel “fine,” those depressive symptoms will eventually start disrupting their life.

 Stage 2: Acute Mania